TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 Littlefinger's mastery of Deception makes him a formidable adversary.
 His ability to read people and situations allows him to craft lies that are almost indistinguishable from the truth.
 Whether he's manipulating the stock market to amass wealth or pitting powerful lords against each other to climb the social ladder, Littlefinger's deceptive practices are his most potent weapons.
 His skill in this dark art allows him to navigate the treacherous political landscape of Westeros, leaving a trail of chaos in his wake.

+##### Deception Archetypes

+- **The Master of Disguise:** This archetype excels in assuming different identities and disguises, making it nearly impossible for others to recognize them.
+They can infiltrate enemy ranks or hide in plain sight.
+- **The Smooth Talker:** Specializing in persuasive deception, the Smooth Talker can charm and manipulate others with their words, convincing them to believe or do things they normally wouldn't.
+- **The Con Artist:** Focusing on elaborate schemes and cons, the Con Artist can deceive individuals or organizations for personal gain, whether it's through confidence tricks or elaborate scams.
+- **The Impersonator:** Skilled in mimicking the speech patterns and behavior of others, the Impersonator can convincingly portray specific individuals, impersonating anyone from nobility to notorious criminals.
+- **The Poker-Faced Liar:** Known for their ability to maintain a calm and unflinching demeanor while lying, the Poker-Faced Liar can deceive even the most astute observers, making their falsehoods appear as truths.
+- **The Illusionist:** This archetype specializes in creating illusions and misdirection, using magic or sleight of hand to deceive and bewilder their audience.
+- **The Infiltrator:** Focusing on espionage and covert operations, the Infiltrator can penetrate secure locations, assume false identities, and gather information without raising suspicion.
+- **The Spy:** This version of the Master of Disguise and Infiltrator combines the skills of disguise and espionage, making them invaluable for intelligence-gathering and covert missions.
+- **The Snake Charmer:** Known for their persuasive abilities, the Snake Charmer can manipulate even the most resistant individuals, convincing them to act against their better judgment.
+- **The Grifter:** Specializing in long cons and elaborate schemes, the Grifter can orchestrate complex deceptions that involve multiple layers of deceit and manipulation.
+- **The Mimic:** Focusing on mimicking not just individuals but also creatures and monsters, the Mimic can infiltrate dangerous territories or confuse adversaries with their shapeshifting abilities.
+- **The Deceptive Illusionist:** This version of the Illusionist combines magical deception with misdirection, creating mesmerizing illusions that baffle and deceive.
+- **The Saboteur:** Known for their ability to infiltrate enemy organizations and disrupt their operations, the Saboteur can sabotage equipment, steal valuable information, and sow chaos from within.
+- **The Silver-Tongued Manipulator:** Focusing on psychological manipulation, the Silver-Tongued Manipulator can influence others' thoughts and behaviors, bending them to their will through cunning persuasion.
+- **The Counterfeit Expert:** Skilled in creating convincing forgeries and counterfeit documents, the Counterfeit Expert can produce fake identification, currency, or valuable items that pass as genuine.

 ##### Specializations for the Deception Skill

-1. Misdirection
-2. False Identity Creation
-3. Verbal Persuasion and Manipulation
-4. Impersonation and Mimicry
-5. Acting and Feigning Emotions
+1. **Misdirection**: Skill in diverting attention away from the truth or from one's actions.
+2. **False Identity Creation**: Crafting believable fake identities, complete with backstory and documentation.
+3. **Verbal Persuasion and Manipulation**: Using words to deceive or manipulate others into believing or doing something.
+4. **Impersonation and Mimicry**: Ability to convincingly imitate another person's voice, mannerisms, or appearance.
+5. **Acting and Feigning Emotions**: Skill in pretending to feel emotions that one does not actually feel.
-6. Detecting Deception in Others
+6. **Detecting Deception in Others**: Ability to recognize when someone else is being deceptive.
-7. Creating and Maintaining False Documents
+7. **Creating and Maintaining False Documents**: Crafting and using fake documents to support deceptive activities.
-8. Faking Forgery
-9. Undercover Infiltration and Espionage
+8. **Faking Forgery**: Creating counterfeit items or documents that appear to be genuine.
+9. **Undercover Infiltration and Espionage**: Skill in blending into an environment or group to gather information without being detected.
-10. Confidence Schemes and Long Cons
+10. **Confidence Schemes and Long Cons**: Planning and executing complex scams that require gaining someone's trust.
-11. Disguise and Camouflage
+11. **Disguise and Camouflage**: Ability to change one's appearance or blend into an environment to avoid detection.
-12. Misleading Body Language and Facial Expressions
+12. **Misleading Body Language and Facial Expressions**: Using non-verbal cues to deceive or mislead.
-13. Illusion Casting and Trickery (In a fantasy setting)
+13. **Illusion Casting and Trickery (In a fantasy setting)**: Using magical or technical means to create illusions that deceive the senses.
-14. Covert Communication and Secret Codes
+14. **Covert Communication and Secret Codes**: Using hidden messages or codes to communicate without being understood by outsiders.
-15. Fabricating Alibis and False Testimonies
+15. **Fabricating Alibis and False Testimonies**: Creating believable false stories to explain one's actions or whereabouts.
-16. Manipulating Evidence and Crime Scene Alteration
+16. **Manipulating Evidence and Crime Scene Alteration**: Changing or planting evidence to mislead investigators.
-17. Feeding False Information to Rival Factions or Enemies
+17. **Feeding False Information to Rival Factions or Enemies**: Deliberately giving incorrect or misleading information to opponents.
-18. Misrepresenting Intentions and Hidden Agendas
+18. **Misrepresenting Intentions and Hidden Agendas**: Concealing one's true plans or motives while appearing to have different intentions.
-19. Deceptive Negotiation and Diplomacy
+19. **Deceptive Negotiation and Diplomacy**: Using deceit as a tool in negotiations or diplomatic interactions.
-20. Gaslighting and Psychological Manipulation
+20. **Gaslighting and Psychological Manipulation**: Manipulating someone into doubting their own memory, perception, or sanity.

 ##### Table with Deception skill specializations and difficulty levels